Capital punishment in Montenegro

 Capital punishment in Montenegro was first prescribed by law in 1798.
 It was abolished on 19 June 2002.
 The last execution, by shooting, took place on 29 January 1981, and the two last death sentences were pronounced on 11 October 2001.
-Montenegro is bound by the following international conventions prohibiting capital punishment (dates of ratification are given in parentheses): Second Optional Protocol to the International Covenant on Civil and Political Rights (6 September 2001), as well as Protocols No. 6 and No. 13 to the European Convention on Human Rights (3 March 2004).
-Article 26 of the Montenegrin Constitution (2007) that outlawed the death penalty states: "In Montenegro, capital punishment punishment is forbidden”.
+Montenegro is bound by the following international conventions prohibiting capital punishment: Second Optional Protocol to the International Covenant on Civil and Political Rights, as well as Protocols No. 6 and No. 13 to the European Convention on Human Rights.
+Article 26 of the Constitution of Montenegro that outlawed the death penalty states: "In Montenegro, capital punishment punishment is forbidden”.

 History

-Montenegro (1798–1914)
+Kingdom of Montenegro (1798–1914)

 Until 1851, Montenegro was a theocracy, ruled by an Orthodox Bishop and a Senate, composed of representatives of Montenegrin tribes, which enjoyed a full autonomy.
 The first written law was passed in 1789 (and amended in 1803), during the rule of Bishop Peter I. It prescribed the death penalty for murder and treason and allowed three modes of execution: hanging, shooting and stoning.
 The shooting was performed by representatives of all tribes (at times, several hundred men), in order to prevent the blood revenge by the offender's tribe.
 Although not prescribed by law, capital punishment was also applied to thieves.
 According to historical sources, "a thief was hanged and a murderer was shot" in 1831.
 In 1839/1840, "about 20 criminals" were executed.

 After Montenegro became a secular principality, a new penal code was adopted in 1855 (The Prince Danilo's Code).
 It prescribed capital punishment for 18 offences, including murder, treason, offences against the dignity of the Prince (lèse-majesté), various forms of theft, and refusal to pay tax.
 A man who kills his wife and/or her lover after finding them in adultery was exempt from all punishment.
 The legal mode of execution was shooting, but only for men.
 Women could not be shot (as it would "soil the rifles"), but were hung, drowned, or stoned instead.
 Executions of women were extremely rare – one documented case involved a woman stoned for murdering her husband in 1854.

 The first modern Penal Code, adopted in 1906, proscribed capital punishment for more than twenty offences.
 Execution was by shooting, performed by a firing squad of ten soldiers.
 The true number of death sentences and executions prior to 1914 is not known, but it was small: on the average, one or two executions per year.
 An exception to this were two political trials in 1908 and 1909, when 13 people accused of conspiring against the government were sentenced to death and 9 were executed.